Aspen Logo

 • The same pass is required for both a single day and entire season.

-• An uphill strap with a sleeve for your season pass is required while uphilling and can be acquired at a ticket office.
+• An uphill strap (and current season sticker) with a sleeve for your season pass is required while uphilling and can be acquired at a ticket office.

 • Dogs are not permitted on any mountain during ski area operating hours (7:45am-4:45pm).
 The privilege of allowing dogs on the ski areas outside of operating hour may be eliminated if we experience continued incidents.